 If you have a flat-panel computer display that has a flexible film surface, do the following to clean the special surface.
 Wipe it gently with a soft, dry cloth, or blow on the screen to remove grit and other loose particles.
-Then moisten a cloth with LCD cleaner and wipe the screen surface.
+Then moisten a cloth with liquid crystal display (LCD) cleaner and wipe the screen surface.